ckreibich/scholar.py/README.md

         Cluster ID 17749203648027613321
           PDF link http://icole.mut-es.ac.ir/downloads/Sci_Sec/W1/Einstein%201917.pdf
     Citations list http://scholar.google.com/scholar?cites=17749203648027613321&as_sdt=2005&sciodt=0,5&hl=en
+           Excerpt The formal similarity between the chromatic distribution curve for thermal radiation [...]

              Title ON THE QUANTUM THEORY OF RADIATION URL http://www.informationphilosopher.com/solutions/scientists/einstein/1917_Radiation.pdf
          Citations 0
           Versions 0
           PDF link http://www.informationphilosopher.com/solutions/scientists/einstein/1917_Radiation.pdf
+           Excerpt The formal similarity between the chromatic distribution curve for thermal radiation [...]

              Title The Quantum Theory of Radiation
                URL http://web.ihep.su/dbserv/compas/src/einstein17/eng.pdf
          Citations 0
           Versions 0
           PDF link http://web.ihep.su/dbserv/compas/src/einstein17/eng.pdf
+           Excerpt 1 on the assumption that there are discrete elements of energy, from which quantum [...]

 Let's retrieve a BibTeX entry for that quantum theory paper.
 The best BibTeX often seems to be the one linked from search results, not those in the article cluster, so let's do a search again: